Manu manuscript dashboard showing a grid of manuscript cards

 IIIF from any institution

-Paste a manifest URL from any IIIF-compliant repository, including national libraries, Europeana and university collections.
-Manu loads the folio sequence, extracts multilingual metadata, and connects directly to the institution's Image Service.
+Paste a manifest URL from any IIIF-compliant repository ranging from national libraries, Europeana to university collections.
+Manu loads the full folio sequence and connects directly to the institution's image tiles.

 Thematic layer system